 Microsoft puts together collections of backgrounds, window colors, sounds and screen savers into what they've called themes.
-Choosing one of those is a great way to get started with customizing your Desktop.
+Choosing one of those is a great way to get started with customizing your desktop.
 Each theme has a selection of wallpapers to choose from.
 You can keep just one, or let them play like a slideshow.
-The following illustrations are from my computers; yours will look slightly different depending on what options you've chosen, but the procedure will be the same in any case.
+The following illustrations are from our computers; yours will look slightly different depending on what options you've chosen, but the procedure will be the same in any case.

 Click on a theme that appeals to you, and Windows will change your wallpapers, the screen colors, sounds and the screensaver to those included in that theme.
-Below, I've chosen the Characters Aero theme in Windows 7.
+Below, we've chosen the Characters Aero theme in Windows 7.

 Play around with the available choices as much as you like.
 If none of the built-in themes pleases you, Microsoft has an outstanding collection here.
 We also have a great series of unique themes and interviews, here.
-If you are looking just for good images, you can try another favorite of mine: NASA Image of the Day Gallery.

 But what if none of the pre-made themes appeals to you?
 You can easily choose an image on your hard drive as your wallpaper.